What can you do with Checklist Dashboard?

 - Quickly identify where tasks or projects may be going off-track

-Note: All users can see the Checklist Dashboard.
-All permissions you have set previously on checklists and templates will apply.
+Users: All users can see the Checklist Dashboard.
+However all permissions you have set previously on checklists and templates will apply when viewing the dashboard.

 You can create a saved view for anything you want, for whatever is important for you to see in your organization, or for whatever is essential for you to do your job.